-A home purchase can be the most significant investment most of us will ever consider.
-Whether it's a main residence, a seasonal vacation home or one of many rentals, purchasing real property is a detailed transaction that requires multiple parties to make it all happen.
+Their home's purchase can be the most important financial decision most people will ever encounter.
+Whether it's where you raise your family, a seasonal vacation home or one of many rentals, the purchase of real property is a complex transaction that requires multiple people working in concert to see it through.

-So, who's responsible for making sure the value of the property is in line with the purchase price?
-This is where you meet the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party makes sure the value of the property is in line with the purchase price?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from 1st Appraisal Source will ensure, you as an interested party, are informed.

-To ascertain the true status of the property, it's our duty to first conduct a thorough inspection.
-We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed are there and are in the shape a typical person would expect them to be.
-To make sure the stated size of the property is accurate and describe the layout of the home, the inspection often requires creating a sketch of the floorplan.
-Most importantly, we look for any obvious amenities - or defects - that would affect the value of the property.
+To determine an accurate status of the property, it's our duty to first perform a thorough inspection.
+We must physically see aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they indeed exist and are in the shape a typical person would expect them to be.
+To make sure the stated size of the property has not been misrepresented and document the layout of the house, the inspection often includes creating a sketch of the floorplan.
+Most importantly, the appraiser looks for any obvious amenities - or defects - that would affect the value of the property.

-Following the inspection, an appraiser uses two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+After the inspection, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

-Here, we analyze information on local construction costs, labor rates and other elements to calculate how much it would cost to construct a property comparable to the one being appraised.
-This estimate often sets the maximum on what a property would sell for.
-The cost approach is also the least used predictor of value.
+This is where we pull information on local construction costs, labor rates and other factors to derive how much it would cost to replace the property being appraised.
+This estimate usually sets the upper limit on what a property would sell for.
+It's also the least used predictor of value.

 A valid estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to knowing the true value of features of homes in Paramus and Bergen, 1st Appraisal Source can't be beat.
-This approach to value is usually given the most importance when an appraisal is for a real estate exchange.
+When it comes to knowing the true value of features of homes in Paramus and Bergen County, 1st Appraisal Source is your local authority.
+This approach to value is usually given the most consideration when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach